-Sandy Spring.
-These early establishments included a blacksmith and wheelwright's shop, shoe store and a general merchandise store around which Ashton developed.
+By 1865, Martenet and Bond's map of Montgomery County (see Figure 1) showed the beginnings of a commercial center at the crossroads of the Ashton-Colesville and Ashton-Sandy Spring Turnpikes, just east of Sandy Spring.
+These early establishments included a blacksmith and wheelwright's shop, shoe store, and a general merchandise store around which Ashton developed.
 In 1860, Sandy Spring residents Caleb Stabler and Charles G. Porter built a general store at the southwest corner of the crossroads.
 In rural communities, such stores were important community gathering places and hubs of social connection.

 In 1889, Ashton was officially established as an independent village with the opening of a post office within the general store.
 Little additional development had occurred to this point and the community was still characterized by a small commercial core with outlying rural residences.
-Homes associated with prominent Quaker families- Bentleys, Stablers and Millers-adjoined and surrounded the village center.
-Many of these homes are designated to the Master Plan for Historic Preservation (MPHP).
+Homes associated with prominent Quaker families-Bentleys, Stablers, and Millers-adjoined and surrounded the village center.
+Many of these homes are designated in the Master Plan for Historic Preservation (MPHP).
 Within the planning area, Cloverly (MPHP Resource #28/65) is a brick, Greek Revival-style residence built around 1849-1852 on part of Caleb Bentley's Bloomfield estate.

-Early development also reflected the presence of a large, free black community, one of the earliest in Maryland.
+Early development also reflected the presence of a large, free Black community, one of the earliest in Maryland.
 Formerly enslaved people freed by Sandy Spring Quakers in the late 18th century and others attracted to the area by the Quakers' generally anti-slavery attitudes settled along Brooke and Chandlee Mill Roads, west on Norwood Road, and to the east of the village of Ashton.
 The Ebenezer Baptist Church cemetery remains along Route 108 to the east of the crossroads as a legacy of this community's early presence, though the associated church has since been demolished.